axeberg/axeberg/README.md

 Greetings!
 I'm <a href="https://codestro.dev/" target="_blank" rel="noreferrer">Axel</a> 👋
 </h3>

-I'm a software developer by training 💻, currently working as Head of Competence Development 🧠 over at [13|37](https://1337.tech) (we are [hiring!](https://www.1337.careers/)).
+I'm a software developer by training 💻, currently working as Head of Competence Development 🧠 over at [tretton37](https://tretton37.com).

-I'm currently based in Sweden 🇸🇪 and mostly working from home 🏡.
+I'm currently based in Sweden 🇸🇪 and working from home 🏡.

 My focus and passion is helping people and companies achieve their full potential.